YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 LOW ADDRESS
 ```

-The series of steps taken to make a function call in detail are:
+**procedure for making a function call:**
-1. push the arguments (last argument pushed first)
+1. push the arguments in reverse order (last argument pushed first)
-2. push the number of arguments (in terms of size in bytes)
+2. push the number of arguments (in terms of the total size in bytes)
 3. push the return address
-4. set CIP to point to the beginning of the callee
+4. set `CIP` to point to the beginning of the callee
-5. save the value of the FRM register (caller's frame address) on the stack
+5. save the value of the `FRM` register (caller's frame address) on the stack
-6. set the FRM to STK (callee's frame address)
+6. set the `FRM` to `STK` (callee's frame address)
 7. execute callee
 8. restore the stack to the condition it was just after the function was called (i.e. remove local variables)
-9. store the return value in the primary register
+9. place the return value in the primary register
-10. pop the frame address of the caller and set FRM register (without altering the return value in the primary register)
+10. pop the frame address of the caller and set `FRM` register
-11. pop the return address and set CIP register (without altering the return value in the primary register)
+11. pop the return address and set `CIP` register
-12. remove arguments from the stack (without altering the return value in the primary register)
+12. remove arguments from the stack

 Steps 1 and 2 have to be done manually.
-Note that the arguments are pushed in reverse order, i.e. the last argument is pushed first.
 Steps 3 and 4 are both done together by the `CALL` instruction (and its `CALL.pri` variant).
 Steps 5 and 6 are both carried out together by the `PROC` instruction.
 Step 8 is carried out using the `STACK` instruction.
 Step 10 and 11 are done together by `RET` instruction.
-The `RETN` instruction does steps 10, 11 and 12 together.

-If the `RET` instruction is used, the responsibility of cleaning up the stack is upon the caller.
-The `STACK`, `RET`, `RETN` instructions do not alter the contents of the primary register.
-Hence, the return value is not affected.
+The `RETN` instruction can be used to do the steps 10, 11 and 12 together.
+If the `RET` instruction is used, the caller is responsible for cleaning up the stack.
+Since the `STACK`, `RET`, `RETN` instructions do not alter the contents of the primary register, the return value is not affected.

 ```pawn
 new stk, stp, tmp; // globals are not involved in the stack